Get in touch

 As we will not offer lockers, do not bring your backpack, but rather a lightweight bag that can stay with you for the duration of the visit.

 IMS Rio does not allow film and photographic records using the building as location, and does not rent or offer its premises for any activities, events or projects by third parties.

 Personal photography is permitted, without flash or other professional equipment.
 Taking pictures will not be allowed in some of the photography exhibitions due to copyright restrictions.
 Share your picture on Instagram using the #imsrio tag.

 Smoking, eating and drinking are prohibited in the galleries.
 Pets are not allowed.
 Guide dogs are welcome.

 Parents or responsible adults and teachers must always accompany children during school and group visits.
-The IMS educators, guards and receptionists will alert the adults in charge when children are near dangerous spots or if their behavior is deemed inconvenient to other visitors.
+IMS educators, guards, and receptionists will alert the adults in charge when children are near dangerous spots or if their behavior is deemed inconvenient to other visitors.

 By entering the premises of IMS Rio, visitors authorize the use of records of their image during visitation for archive, documentation, publicity and broadcasting purposes, as well as other unforeseen uses.

 IMS Rio aims to provide full access for all visitors.
 Signs have been provided for persons with special needs and there are two elevators accessing the galleries.

 The bookshop carries items designed for and related to IMS collections including books, catalogues, reviews and other periodicals, DVDs, posters, photographs, bags, and materials related to IMS events and exhibitions.